paoloserra/MeerKATHI-docs/sphinx/_build/html/_sources/manual/workers/self_cal/index.rst.txt

   *bool*, *optional*

   replace the corrected column with the sum of corrected and model columns to undo continuum subtraction that may have been done by the image HI worker.
-Default is false